DarkStar1982/webnova2_hackathon/Readme.md

-# Exodus Orbitals SDK toolkit
+# Exodus Orbitals Platform/SDK toolkit

 ## Intro
-This repository contains the SDK to allow easier interaction with Exodus Orbitals's API.
+This repository contains the SDK to allow easier interaction with Exodus Orbitals's API and UI.
 For more details about the API, refer to the **swagger file**.

 ## Using the API
 The API allows you to request satellite data by requesting a specific sensor/device.
 The goal is to **create a satellite mission** every time a sensor is to be used.